darton/RPiMS/README.md

 RPiMS is Raspberry Pi based Monitoring System (door sensor, temperature and humidity sensor, video streamer/recorder)

-When the door will opened or closed, a trap message is sent to the zabbix server.
+When the door will opened or closed, a trap message is sent to the Zabbix server.
 Then a 5-second video sequence is recorded, and then stream rtsp will run.